HewlettPackard/hpcat/README.md

 > [!CAUTION]
-> The tool will be installed in the *bin* subdirectory by default.
+> The tool will be installed in the *install* subdirectory by default.
 You may want
 > to use  `./configure --prefix=<destination_path>` to define your own destination
 > path (or directly use CMake and not the configure wrapper).
 > If you decide to move the tool to a different directory, make sure that the
-> dynamic library modules are stored in the same directory as the *hpcat* binary.
+> dynamic library modules (in <destination_path>/lib) are also moved.
 > Otherwise, the module(s) will be ignored.